PyMoDAQ/PyMoDAQ/docs/src/extensions_folder/adaptive.rst

   not be too noisy.

 Figure :numref:`adaptive_running_gui_fig` displays the Adaptive GUI.
 Most of its features are similar to the :ref:`bayesian_extension` extension (as they both inherit from the Optimizer set of base classes).
+See the :ref:`bayesian_usage` for more details on how to init/use the extension.

 .. _adaptive_running_gui_fig: